Stratus3D/data-confirm-bourbon/README.md

     <%= link_to 'Delete', data: {confirm: 'Are you sure?', verify: 'Foo', verify_text: 'Type "Foo" to confirm'} %>

-You can set global setting using `dataConfirmModal.setDefaults`, for example:
+You can set global setting using `dataConfirmBourbonModal.setDefaults`, for example:

-    dataConfirmModal.setDefaults({
+    dataConfirmBourbonModal.setDefaults({
       title: 'Confirm your action',
       commit: 'Continue',
       cancel: 'Cancel'
     });

-To restore default settings use `dataConfirmModal.restoreDefaults()`.
+To restore default settings use `dataConfirmBourbonModal.restoreDefaults()`.

 [data-confirm-behaviour]: http://api.rubyonrails.org/classes/ActionView/Helpers/UrlHelper.html